SunnySuite/Sunny.jl/docs/src/structure-factor.md

 ``𝒮^{αβ}_{jk}(𝐪,ω)``, but `get_intensities` only returns information
 corresponding to ``ω``.
 By default, Sunny traces out the spin component indices ``α`` and ``β``.
 This behavior can be changed with the keyword argument `contraction`.
-In addition to `:trace`, one may set `contraction=:depolarize` to apply polarization corrections, or `contraction=(α,β)` to retrieve a particular matrix element.
+In addition to `:trace`, one may use `:perp` to apply polarization corrections, or `:none` to retrieve the full tensor.
+One may also set `contraction=(α,β)`, with `α` and `β` integers between 1 and 3, to retrieve a particular correlation functions.
 The basis indices ``j`` and ``k`` are always reduced to out through a phase averaging procedure.
 Note that information pertaining to these indices is generally not accessible to experimental inquiry.

 Since Sunny currently only calculates the structure factor on a finite lattice, it is important to realize that exact information is only available at a